 At Lawton Law Firm, our Mt.
-Pleasant car accident attorneys have worked with residents throughout South Carolina after they were hurt in preventable wrecks.
-Because our attorneys focus on working closely with clients, we have accumulated extensive insight into common mistakes made after a crash, as well as what steps victims should be taking to protect themselves and their right to compensation.
+Pleasant car accident attorney have worked with residents throughout South Carolina after they were hurt in preventable wrecks.
+Because our attorney focus on working closely with clients, we have accumulated extensive insight into common mistakes made after a crash, as well as what steps victims should be taking to protect themselves and their right to compensation.

 Here are five steps you should take after a crash:

 - Call the police – While many people may not want to involve law enforcement, calling the police after a crash, if you are able to do so, is an important step in protecting your rights.
 No matter how small it may seem, calling authorities can help not only ensure that any medical services are provided to injured victims, but also that an officer can collect information from involved parties and witnesses to compile into a police report.
 This police report can serve as evidence about what happened in your wreck and will become useful should you choose to file a personal injury claim.